mightyxmo/INADEV_WeatherApp/README.md

         return None
 ```

-After we have the coordinate data, we then access the Open-Meteo API to take in the weather data:
+After we have the coordinate data, we then access the Open-Meteo API to take in the daily weather data:

 ```
 def fetch_weather_data(lat, lng):